DeutscheBahnAG/components/packages/react/src/theme/README.md

 # Theme

 This component switches the theme of its child components.
-A typical theme switch happens between white (`DB_LIGHT`) and light gray (`DB_LIGHT_ALTERNATE`) backgrounds – while the `<Theme>` component takes care of contrast (accessiblity) even when the difference might not be obvious on the first look.
+A typical theme switch happens between white (`DB_LIGHT`) and light grey (`DB_LIGHT_ALTERNATE`) backgrounds – while the `<Theme>` component takes care of contrast (accessibility) even when the difference might not be obvious on the first look.

 ```jsx
 import { Button } from '@db-design/react';